 The UAMS/ACH Clinical Informatics Fellowship Program has two open positions through ERAS for the 2022 academic year.
-We accept one adult specialist and one pediatric specialist per academic year.
+We accept one fellow who will work in an adult clinical setting and one who will work in a pediatric clinical setting per year.
+Apply today!
 Find us on ERAS under Pediatrics – Clinical Informatics.
-Applicants may browse programs now and begin submitting applications on July 7.
 Interviews will be during fall 2021 and our Match Day is in December.

 Welcome to the University of Arkansas for Medical Sciences (UAMS) Clinical Informatics Fellowship Training Program!

 As Program Director, I am thrilled that you are considering Clinical Informatics for your medical subspecialty training.
 The UAMS Department of Biomedical Informatics is an outstanding home for the program, with many innovative projects and initiatives in biomedical informatics, data science, clinical care, educational activities, and academic research.
 UAMS is committed to growing the next generation of well-trained clinical informaticians who understand the value of information technology and are ready to transform the delivery of healthcare.